botpress/botpress/docs/getting_started/trivia_skills.md

 ![Using the skills from the GUI][skillsMenu]

-After filling the form, you'll be able to click anywhere in the flow to insert the skill to be consumed by the other nodes.
+After filling in the form, you'll be able to click anywhere in the flow to insert the skill to be consumed by the other nodes.

 ## Persistence